carter2099/dsa.rb/README.md

     - `clean` deletes the contents of the imps/ and archive/ directories
     - `help` print this message

+The usage loop looks like this:

+_write imps_

+`dsa.rb`

+`dsa.rb reset`

+_repeat_

+Start your day with `dsa.rb` if you're prepping for interviews.
+Try to get to the point where you can implement all five default algorithms in less than 10 minutes!

 ## Extension
 Add new algorithms to lib/tests using `test_template.rb` as a reference. `dsa.rb` will dynamically read from the lib/tests directory to create the empty implementation